Flink’s web interface provides a tab to monitor the back pressure behaviour of running jobs.

 web.backpressure.refresh-interval: Time after which available stats are deprecated and need to be refreshed (DEFAULT: 60000, 1 min).

-web.backpressure.num-samples: Number of stack trace samples to take to determine back pressure (DEFAULT: 100).
+web.backpressure.num-samples: Number of samples to take to determine back pressure (DEFAULT: 100).

-web.backpressure.delay-between-samples: Delay between stack trace samples to determine back pressure (DEFAULT: 50, 50 ms).
+web.backpressure.delay-between-samples: Delay between samples to determine back pressure (DEFAULT: 50, 50 ms).

 You can find the Back Pressure tab next to the job overview.

-This means that the JobManager triggered a stack trace sample of the running tasks.
+This means that the JobManager triggered a back pressure sample of the running tasks.
 With the default configuration, this takes about 5 seconds to complete.